fourzerosix/cool-s/README.md

 > *Draw the legendary Cool S in your terminal.*

-`cool-s` is a terminal toy in the spirit of [`sl`](https://github.com/mtoyoda/sl) — it animates the step-by-step construction of the **Cool S** (also called the Universal S, Super S, Pointy S, or Graffiti S), the graffiti symbol every 90s kid drew on their notebook.
-# cool-s

-> *Draw the legendary Cool S in your terminal.*

 `cool-s` is a terminal toy in the spirit of [`sl`](https://github.com/mtoyoda/sl) -- it animates the step-by-step construction of the **Cool S** (also called the Universal S, Super S, Pointy S, or Graffiti S), the graffiti symbol every